 Members will be recognized in the Community Foundation’s Annual Report, in the Women’s Fund Newsletter and at Women’s Fund events.

-Past Women’s Fund Grant Stories
+Women’s Fund Feature Stories

 Together We Can Accomplish What None of Us Could Do Alone